 I’ve seen many folks having a VPN installed on their home computer for “security purposes.”
 That’s completely unnecessary.
-In fact, you are doing so almost certainly at the expense of your privacy, especially when it’s a third-party VPN service.
+In fact, you are doing so almost certainly at the expense of your privacy with nothing in retun, especially when it’s a third-party VPN service.

 Extra: Virtual Private Network (VPN) vs. Domain Name System (DNS)